babu111/robotics_navigation/README.md

 - Concatenated the kitchen map and the robotics workshop map together.
 - Able to use python code to give nav goal in coordinates and let turtlebot navigate to that spot.

+### Milestone 3:

+- Tested docking using QR code based pose detection.
+Used ARUCO package and open loop docking.
+- Made a client to subscribe commands from orchestration team.
+Verified that both teams can work together.

 ---

 ## Configuring Environment